 Happy Sunday, Everyone!
 It’s been such a gorgeous weekend.
 Perfect weather, a little relaxation and catching up with housework, breakfast on the porch – all in all a fabulous weekend that culminated in devouring this luscious cake (that also happens to be gluten free).
 My oldest daughter is turning 8 this week, and we’re having a little fall themed birthday party with family next weekend.
 I don’t know where the time’s gone, but it’s been such a blessing to get to see her grow into the smart, caring, nurturing little girl that she is.
 At breakfast yesterday, she asked to have apple cake at her party.
 I’d never actually made an apple cake before but there was a delicious looking pin making its way around Pinterest a couple of years ago, and I’ve always kept it in the back of mind, waiting for the perfect excuse to try it out.
 Shugary Sweets is an entire blog devoted to insanely delicious looking desserts.
 Her recipe for Uncle Bob’s Apple Cake looks perfectly scrumptious, so when Jenna asked for apple cake, that was all the excuse I needed to finally give it a go.

 I felt so much better, I never looked back!
 I cried a lot the first week after that diagnosis though.
 Cooking up delicious food in the kitchen comes in a close second to decorating for me, and after trying a couple different breads that literally tasted like cardboard, I thought I’d never eat good food again.
 But darn it, I wasn’t willing to give up the foods I loved and so I got to work reworking all of my old recipes.
 Plus, really good gluten free flour blends have gotten so easy to come by, it’s fairly easy to be gluten free these days.
 Aside from a couple of things, mainly real artisan bread (but I’m working on it!) there really isn’t anything that can’t be made gluten free that isn’t equally as good (seriously!) as their gluten containing counterparts.
+I don’t know about the gluten content in CBD oil, because one of my friends likes to add CBD oil to baked goods.
+I hear he gets the CBD Oil UK: https://blessedcbd.co.uk or some other dispensary similar to Blessed CBD.
+Of course, the benefits of cannabis sometimes make you surpass the thoughts and worries about gluten.

 This recipe is no exception, and it is so simple to make gluten-free or gluten-full, whatever your preference!
 I substituted King Arthur Flour Gluten Free Baking Mix (not KAF gluten free flour) 1:1 for All Purpose Flour in Aimee at Shugary Sweets’ recipe, and that’s pretty much it!
 The recipe called for 90 minutes at 325, mine only took about 70 minutes.
 I also decided to use maple syrup in the glaze instead of honey.
 It’s seriously so good, you guys.
 You need to try this.
 And invite some company over.
 You do not want to be left alone with the leftovers!